AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 softkey will be shown at the end; clicking this will show a list of problems found.

-To fix duplicate user numbers, edit the value in the **"Channel"** field in Capture to be a unique number.
+To fix duplicate user numbers, edit the value in the <strong>"Channel"</strong> field in Capture to be a unique number.
 To fix unsupported fixtures, first try [updating your Titan fixture library](../fixture-personalities.md#updating-the-personality-library-on-the-console).
 If this doesn't help, you can
 [submit a personality request](../fixture-personalities.md#requesting-a-new-fixture-personality) on the [Avolites website](https://personalities.avolites.com/?mainPage=Request%20Queue.asp&) and select "Capture